ThothLogos/imgtkr/README.md

   - Need to sanity-check the URL array, parse for valid URL formatting.
 How to handle entries that are invalid?
 Best-effort?
   - Need cleanup process to remove `tempdir` and images.
+  - Need to trap server's failure and do cleanup/graceful shutdown.
   - Can we simplify the shared volume situation?
 Does nginx even need modification now?
   - Stress test, run the client script with hundreds of requests - try to double/triple-run before conclusion, etc.